You can customize your Vectornator experience by setting your personal app preferences.

 Snap to Edges

 With the Snap to Edges option enabled, your objects will snap their paths to the edges of your other shapes.

 With the Snap to Points option enabled, your objects will snap their paths to your objects' end points on the canvas.

 With the Snap to Grid option enabled, your objects will snap their paths to align with the grid enabled on your canvas.

 You can always switch them on/off from the Quick Settings (bottom part of the window) without opening the Canvas Settings all the time.

 Apple Pencil double-tap Options

 This option will only appear when you have a second generation Apple Pencil paired with your iPad.

-Here, you can adjust the advanced Vectornator settings in the iPad Settings App:
+From the System Settings, you can adjust the advanced Vectornator settings as:

 We send Push Notifications for update announcements, video tutorials and articles, features highlights, and achievements.
 You can enable or disable them with this switch.